 If the explanation above does nothing else but show you that current borders mean little in terms of where records are housed, it will have been well worth my time to research and write and yours to read.
 The other treasure I hope you have gleaned from this is that geographical names only mean something in the context of time and politics.

 N.B.
 A book that covers where to find French fort records and what they contain is "French Forts in New France…(North America)" by Léa Normandeau-Jones (Toronto: Heritage Productions, 1998).
-This is so far the most comprehensive book on the topic but if readers have others suggestions, I would appreciate hearing via email.
+This is so far the most comprehensive book on the topic.

 FIRE DESTROYS VALUABLE GENEALOGICAL COLLECTION